Updated 2/27/2025

-1. Immigrant Workers Can Help to Tackle America’s Labor Shortage
+1. Immigrant Workers Can Help to Tackle America’s Labor Challenges

 Businesses need workers and, in many cases, are struggling to find them.
-The United States is facing an acute labor shortage.
-While many factors have caused the problem, reductions in net international migration (NIM) levels – representing the lowest level in decades – has accelerated the workforce deficit.
-This has had cascading effects across the economy, leading to a surge in inflation, lost opportunities for companies, and strains in supply chains across economic sectors.
-Immigration reforms that would increase legal immigration would represent a partial, but helpful solution to labor shortages.
+The United States is facing acute labor challenges.
+While many factors are causing the problem, reducing net international migration (NIM) levels – representing the lowest level in decades – has accelerated workforce deficits.
+This has had cascading effects across the economy, leading to a surge in inflation, lost opportunities for companies, and strains in supply chains across industries and economic sectors.
+Incremental immigration reforms that would increase legal immigration would represent a partial but helpful solution to labor shortages.

 2. Many Industries Rely on Immigrant Workers